argenteum/accessible-nav-wp/README.md

 [View demo](https://theme-smith.github.io/accessible-nav-wp/)

 ## Using in WordPress
-1. Download [FontAwesome](http://fontawesome.io/) to your theme's directory
+1. Download [Font Awesome](http://fontawesome.io/) to your theme's directory
 2. Replace 'yourtheme' with your theme's text domain
 3. Add this to your HTML where you want the menu to appear
 ```php